Start the week before your trip to avoid lingering anxiety and last-minute errands.

 Are you going to allow eating in the car?
 If not, are there rest/picnic areas along the way to stop and eat?

-Use an ice chest to pack: perishable foods you can't do without, meds, vitamins, fluids.
-Use electric or heavy duty versions to keep ice from melting.
+Use an ice chest to pack perishable foods you can't do without, including medications, vitamins and fluids.

 Avoid grazing out of boredom.

-Snack ideas: Deli meat, cheese slices, protein shakes (pre-mixed), protein bars, veggies, yogurt, jerky, tuna packets, canned chicken, protein chips, consider prepped meals if driving through day/night, desired fluids and flavorings.
+Snack ideas can include deli meat, cheese slices, premixed protein shakes, protein bars, veggies, yogurt, jerky, tuna packets, canned chicken and protein chips.

 Use microwaves at gas stations